We believe that good attendance is essential for helping pupils reach their full potential.

-If your child is absent from school please telephone the school office on the first day of absence and send in a note to the class teacher stating the reasons for absence.
+If your child is absent from school please telephone the school office on the first day of absence before the school day starts.

 Rewarding Good Attendance